15 product bundling tips + real ecommerce examples

 Together, these signals make Patagonia easier for AI models to trust and more likely to recommend.

-In short, Brands must integrate AI discoverability into their omnichannel strategy.
+In short, brands must integrate AI discoverability into their omnichannel strategy.
 Weiss gives us 3 strategies to stay ahead:

 Search and product discovery aren’t the only places where AI is making a splash in the retail world.
 Retailers are now using AI to run tighter operations across both online and physical stores.